bradharms/example-virtual-machine/README.md

 > 2. When the data type mode (bit fields `c` and `f`) of an operand indicates the value is a float, (corresponding to a mode of `11`), the corresponding sign field (`b` and `e`, respectively), have no defined meaning, but for consistency should be set to `1`, since floats are defined to always be signed.
 > 3. Single-operand operations do not use these bits and should all be set to 0, and their singular operand location and corresponding meta-data bits should be stored in the left operand's bits.

-### SCL - System Call
+### PCL - Plugin Call

-`SCL` is used to communicate with the host system via "system calls".
-System calls have full read-write access to the VM's memory while the call is being performed, though how it is used will depend on the function that was called.

-If flag `i` is 0, execution in the VM continues as soon as the call has been initiated; the VM will not wait for the system call to finish, nor is there any mechanism for detecting that a call has finished.
-To this end, the program must either not depend on the result of the system call and be capable of continuing while the call runs in parallel until it ends on its own, or else the program must devise a way to detect the call's completion by reading signals out of VM memory that may be left by the call during its execution, or else it must be able to signal to the call that it should end.

-if `i` is 1, the VM will stop executing instructions until the system call ends.
+`PCL` is used to call plugin functions.
+Unless the plugin function triggers a pause in execution, the VM continues as soon as the call has been initiated and does not wait for it to finish.
+If the plugin did pause execution, however, it is also responsible for resuming execution afterwards.

 | Field | Description                                                                                                                                                                                                                       |
 |-------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|